 He was still a good field/no hit shortstop, batting only .178 in 61 games through August 24.
 On the 25th he was told to report to Buffalo.
 He’d been traded there in a deal that brought Bucky Harris to the Washington Senators, sent with $2,500 to sweeten the deal.
 Senators scout Joe Engel later said that Janvrin at the time was “a second baseman we didn’t rare highly.”
 On September 10 Janvrin’s contract was sold to the St. Louis Cardinals and he got into seven games, collecting three hits in 14 September at-bats.
 He had quite a good year in 1920, playing in 87 games for the Cardinals and batting .274 – to date, the highest average of his career.

 The 1921 Cards saw him hit .281 through his first 18 games, and attractive to the Brooklyn Robins, who traded pitcher Jeff Pfeffer to St. Louis for Janvrin and pitcher Ferdie Schupp on June 18.
 Janvrin faded at the plate, hitting only .196 in the 102 plate appearances he had in the rest of 1921 but he fit the bill as a utility infielder who could handle any position.
-His ninth-inning single won the October 1 game, capping a four-run rally to beat the Boston Braves in their last game of the season.
+His ninth-inning single won the October 1 game, capping a four-run rally to beat the Boston Braves in their nest-to-last game of the season.

 In terms of batting average, Janvrin looked good in 1922, hitting a career-high .298, but it was in only 57 at-bats and he drove in only one run all season, scoring seven times.
 On August 3 he was released and traded to Columbus in exchange for shortstop Maurice “Red” Shannon.
 Though Janvrin was reported on his way to Columbus, he never played for the Senators and indeed finished the 1922 season with Brooklyn, nor did Shannon play for Brooklyn.
 On December 16 the Robins sold Hal’s contract outright to the Seattle Indians of the Pacific Coast League.
 He began the year with Seattle, hitting .234 in 29 games, but was acquired by the Indianapolis Indians on May 9 and came back from the West Coast and hit.305 over 111 games in the American Association for Indianapolis.